nextgis/qgis_cswclient/docs/howto.rst

 .. image:: _static/metasearch-search.png
   :scale: 80%
   :alt: Searching Catalogue Services
-  :align: left
+  :align: right

 The 'Search' tab allows the user to query Catalogue Services for data and services, set various search parameters and view results.

 The following search parameters are available:

-- *Keywords*: free text search keywords
+- **Keywords**: free text search keywords
-- *From*: the Catalogue Service to perform the query against
+- **From**: the Catalogue Service to perform the query against
-- *Bounding box*: the spatial area of interest to filter on.
+- **Bounding box**: the spatial area of interest to filter on.
 The default bounding box is the map view / canvas.
 Click 'Set global' to do a global search, or enter custom values as desired
-- *Records*: the number of records to return when searching.
+- **Records**: the number of records to return when searching.
 Default is 10 records

 Clicking the 'Search' button will search the selected Metadata Catalogue.